-The key audit matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon.
-We do not provide a separate opinion on these matters or on specific elements of the financial statements.
+The key audit matters were addressed in the context of our audit of the financial statements as a whole and in our forming of an opinion thereon.
+We do not provide a separate opinion on these key audit matters individually or on specific elements of the financial statements.
 Any comments we make on the results of our procedures should be read in this context.